Elite50/slate/source/includes/_profile-object.md

  | LegislationPositionLegislationDistrict | The political district that the legislation was introduced in
  | LegislationPositionGovernmentBodies | The governmental body that the legislation is being considered in
-MaritalStatuses | MaritalStatus | The marital status of the profile Memberships | MemberOrganization | The organization that the profile has a membership to
+MaritalStatuses | MaritalStatus | The marital status of the profile Meetings | MeetingWhen | The date and time the meeting occurred
+ | MeetingOrganization | The organization that had the meeting with the profile
+ | MeetingParent | The parent interaction that led to this meeting, such as a phone call
+ | MeetingUser | The person who had the meeting with the profile
+ | MeetingType | The type of meeting had
+ | MeetingPurpose | The purpose of the meeting
+ | MeetingLocation | The location of the meeting
+ | MeetingNotes | General text notes of the meeting
+Memberships | MemberOrganization | The organization that the profile has a membership to
  | MemberActive | A flag indicating whether the profile is an active member of the organization
  | MemberTitle | The title of the membership level of the profile